aurangzebkhanse/ProductCatalog/README.md

 ## Prerequisites

-Before running the project, ensure you have the following installed:
+Before running the project, ensure you have the following installed and docker is running locally on your machine:
 - [Docker](https://www.docker.com/)
 - [Docker Compose](https://docs.docker.com/compose/)